 The more buying power you use, the higher the leverage.
 High leverage exposes you to risk of liquidation

 Margin ratio is the ratio of your position value and collateral value.

 For example, if your long position of 1 ETH is worth $1000 and your collateral is worth $200, your margin ratio will be 20%.

 Let's say the position's value increases to $3200 because the price of the ETH goes up.
 Your unrealized profit would then be $2200, bringing the total collateral to $2400.
-With the position value now equal to $3200, the margin ratio is found by dividing this figure by the collateral value, which gives 75% (=$3200/$2400).
+With the position value now equal to $3200, the margin ratio is found by dividing the collateral value by position value, which gives 75% (=$2400/$3200).

 For a short position, when the price increases the unrealized losses decrease your total collateral but the position value also increases.